Public Policy Education and Advocacy

 An essential component of Mercy Housing’s 2010-2014 Strategic Plan is its Public Policy Education and Advocacy goal.
 Mercy Housing’s goal is to support efforts to promote policies—both legislative and regulatory-- aimed at improving housing opportunities for those in need.
 Mercy Housing will engage every level of the organization to use our experience to develop and promote national, state and local policies aimed at narrowing the housing affordability gap of multifamily rental homes for lower and moderate income persons and stabilize communities.
 We will work with other practitioners and advocates to advance our goal.

-- Priority One: Champion the Low Income Housing Tax Credit (LIHTC) and New Markets Tax Credit (NMTC) that are the foundation of affordable housing and community development.
+- Priority Two: Champion the Low Income Housing Tax Credit (LIHTC) and New Markets Tax Credit (NMTC) that are the foundation of affordable housing and community development.

-- Priority Five: Ensure the availability of community capital to support a robust affordable rental housing sector, including reform of the GSEs or successor entities, and modernize the Community Reinvestment Act (CRA).
+- Priority Five: Promote the availability of community capital to support a robust affordable rental housing sector, including reform of the GSEs or successor entitites.

-Learn more about Mercy Housing's 2013 Public Policy Priorities
+Learn more about Mercy Housing's 2015 Public Policy Priorities (PDF)